percona/pmm-doc/docs/deploy/server/ova.vmware-workstation-player.md

     1. Open the File menu and click Open.
     2. Specify the path to the OVA and click Continue.

+        !!! alert alert-info "Note"
-        **NOTE**: You may get an error indicating that import failed.
+            You may get an error indicating that import failed.
 Simply click Retry and import should succeed.

 3. Configure network settings to make the appliance accessible from other hosts in your network.